Evaluation of Language Models in the Medical Context Under Resource-Constrained Settings: Supplementary results

-The experiments conducted for text classification yield findings that challenge the assertion that larger models consistently deliver superior performance.
-An analysis of the impact of the logarithm of size on model performance indicates insufficient evidence to conclude that the Pearson correlation between size and performance is statistically significant in all the cases (refer to \cref{fig:r1}).
-This observed discrepancy may be attributed to several factors, including the relatively small size of the models considered, with a number of parameters up to billions rather than tens or hundreds of billions.
+The experiments yield findings questioning the claim that larger models consistently deliver superior performance.
+The performance of the models as a function of the logarithm of their size is depicted in \cref{fig:r1}.
+Testing for monotonic relationships via Spearman's correlation is only reported for the multiple-choice QA approach due to the lack of diversity in sizes or number of samples.
+There is insufficient evidence to conclude that the Spearman's correlation between size and performance is statistically significant in either dataset.

-Specifically, in contextual embedding similarity, the trend of performance improvement with increasing size is almost nonexistent.
-As depicted in \Cref{fig:r4}, for instance, models such as SapBERT (m06) and BioLORD (m07-m09), which excel in this approach, outperform models even three times larger in both datasets.
-When solely the performance deltas associated with increasing the number of parameters for the same type of model are examined, they are both positive and negative.
-For the transcriptions dataset, as indicated by the lighter crosses in \Cref{fig:r4}, \texttt{BERT$_{\texttt{LARGE}}$} (m01) marginally outperforms \texttt{BERT$_{\texttt{BASE}}$} (m00), similar to the case of \texttt{BiomedBERT-large (abstracts only)} (m04) versus \texttt{BioMedBERT (abstracts only)} (m03) where positive deltas are also obtained.
-However, for the MS-CXR dataset, \texttt{BERT$_{\texttt{BASE}}$} (m00) surpasses \texttt{BERT$_{\texttt{LARGE}}$} (m01) in all metrics, and \texttt{BioMedBERT (abstracts only)} (m03) outperforms \texttt{BiomedBERT-large (abstracts only)} (m04) in precision.
-Now, by comparing \texttt{BioMedBERT (abstracts only)} (m03) and \texttt{BiomedBERT (abstracts + full text)} (m02), performance gains are obtained when more training data are used.
+The trend of performance improvement with increasing size is almost nonexistent in the contextual embedding similarity approach.
+As seen in \Cref{fig:r4}, for instance, models such as \texttt{SapBERT} (m06) and BioLORD models (m07-m09), which excel in this approach, outperform even three times larger models on both datasets.
+Within the same models, the deltas in performance associated with increasing the number of parameters are inconclusive. \texttt{BERT$_{\texttt{LARGE}}$} (m01) marginally outperforms \texttt{BERT$_{\texttt{BASE}}$} (m00) on the Transcriptions dataset, whereas the opposite is observed in all metrics on the MS-CXR dataset. \texttt{BiomedBERT-large (abstracts only)} (m04) surpasses, albeit marginally, \texttt{BioMedBERT (abstracts only)} (m03) on both evaluated datasets, excluding in precision.
+Furthermore, performance gains are evidenced when more training data is used, as shown by comparing \texttt{BioMedBERT (abstracts only)} and \texttt{BiomedBERT (abstracts + full text)} (m02).

+Similarly, the effect of increasing the size on performance is not sufficiently clear or strong in the multiple-choice question answering approach.
+While positive Spearman's correlations are obtained, there is insufficient evidence to deem them statistically significant.
+None of the p-values are $<0.05$, so the null hypothesis that the two variables have no ordinal correlation cannot be rejected.
+Within T5 models, the effect is minimal or inconsistent when considering their non-instruction-tuned versions (m14-m17, m24-m25).
+Within the instruction-tuned T5 models (m18-m23), a consistent positive effect of size on performance is observed for both FlanT5 and T0 models on Transcriptions and only for the latter on MS-CXR.